Investment Management vs Asset Management In India: What is the difference?

 Which Approach Should You Adopt?

-So, naturally, if you are working towards your investment goals, it’s vital that you choose a management plan that best suits your needs in achieving the goals.
-Whether you’re investment beginners, or starting to diversify your existing portfolio, and looking to see your retirement, it’s worth assessing how you want to manage your money and get the high-yields on the investment.
+So, naturally, if you are working towards your investment goals, you must choose a management plan that best suits your needs in achieving the goals.
+Whether you’re investment beginners or starting to diversify your existing portfolio, and looking to see your retirement, it’s worth assessing how you want to manage your money and get the high yields on the investment.

 Investment Management Vs Asset Management FAQ's:

 Investment management mainly focuses on overseeing the daily operations of the property.

 Investment management is the professional Asset Management, including securities like shares, etc. and also other assets like real estate to meet the specified investment goals of the investor.

 Assets under management is the total market value of the investments that an asset manager holds on behalf of the investors.